chrisgrieser/finder-vim-mode/README.md

 ```

 ## Credits
-- The cheatsheet has been created with <http://www.keyboard-layout-editor.com/>.
+- The cheat sheet has been created with <http://www.keyboard-layout-editor.com/>.
 - The notification script is a modified version of the [Notificator by Vítor
   Galvão](https://github.com/vitorgalvao/notificator).